harfbuzz/boring-expansion-spec/VARC.md

 have `fvar` / `avar` tables but _would_ have the `gvar` table in a TrueType-flavored font, or `CFF2` variations in a CFF-flavored font.
 This is because the components themselves store their variables in the classic way.
-The exception to this situation is a font with `VARC` table where does NOT vary the component locations and transforms, and does not encode any location for the components either.
-In practice, such a font would just use the `VARC` table like classic components.
+The exception to this situation is a font with `VARC` table that does NOT vary the component locations and transforms, and does not encode any location for the components either.
+In practice, such a font would just use the `VARC` table in the manner of classic components in a `glyf` table.